A step-by-step DIY tutorial on how to remodel stairs from carpet to wood, give your staircase a makeover by refinishing them.

 If you want an even easier way to remove the varnish from the wood, use this tip on using plastic wrap to cover the wood after the remover is applied.

 Next, take the Mineral Spirits (with gloves on) and clean the stairs according to the instructions on the bottle (I used a sponge).
 This step will save you time later by removing all residue from the stairs.
-Please do not do what I did and go through more sandpaper then needed…

 Let the filler completely dry.

-It is finally time to sand the stairs!
+Finally, it’s time to sand the stairs!

 Left to Right: 60, 80, 120

-After you have sanded all the wood, move to the #80 grit sandpaper then the #120 grit sandpaper.
+After you have sanded all the wood, move to the #80 grit sandpaper, then the #120 grit sandpaper.
 Just work your way up from the course to the fine sandpaper.